Chekote/minecraft_modpack2/README.md

 Donate: Not Available, [Download](https://bitbucket.org/Zuxelus/jammy_furniture_mod/downloads), IRC: Not Available, License: Not Available, [Minecraft Forum](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/1282205-v4-5-1-6-2-forge-smp-jammy-furniture-mod), Reddit: Not Available, [Source](https://bitbucket.org/Zuxelus/jammy_furniture_mod/src), [Spotlight](http://www.youtube.com/watch?v=V4oRFOuJDZ8), Twitter: [Jammy780](https://twitter.com/Jammy780), [Zuxelus](https://twitter.com/Zuxelus), [Website](http://www.jammy780.co.uk/jfm)

+##Journey Map 5.0.1 by Techbrew

+JourneyMap is a client mod which maps your Minecraft world in real-time as you explore.
+You can view the live map in a web browser, on your iPad or Android Tablet, or in-game.
+It requires Forge.

+It comes in two editions, Unlimited and FairPlay.
+If your MP server is strict about radar and cave mapping (but doesn't have the JourneyMap Server Mod) you can use the FairPlay Edition and be worry-free!
+(See JourneyMap Editions for a full comparison.)

+[Donate](http://www.patreon.com/techbrew), [Download](http://journeymap.techbrew.net/download/), [License](http://journeymap.techbrew.net/help/modpacks/), IRC: Not Available, [Minecraft Forum](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/1278348), Reddit: Not Available, Source: Not Available, Spotlight: Not Available, [Twitter](https://twitter.com/JourneyMapMod)

 ##Mo' Creatures 6.3.1 by DrZhark

 This Mod adds a huge number of new passive and hostile creatures to the game.